psomm/LOD2_heating_demand/README.md

     GeoJSON for LOD2 and OSM data.
     CSV for address lists, containing at least the columns Stadt and Adresse.

+# To Do

+At present, the LOD2 data must be procured in the form of a shapefile, which then requires opening with QGIS and exporting as a GeoJSON file for subsequent processing in Python.
+Additionally, the required polygon must be constructed using QGIS.

 # License

 This project is licensed under the MIT License - see the LICENSE file for details.